 In reaction to the ban on mass gatherings as one of the measures to stop the spread of coronavirus, many individuals, organizations, and companies had to shift holding events from the offline environment to the online world.
-We, at Foreigners, did it, and so the Czech Center New York, an institution introducing Czech culture to the audience in the most populous city in the United States.
+We, at Foreigners, did it, and so the Czech Center New York (UPDATED on December 11: link removed – website not found), an institution introducing Czech culture to the audience in the most populous city in the United States.

 Our PR & Marketing Manager Lucie was an intern in the Czech Center New York just before the outbreak of coronavirus became world-wide.
 Therefore, she personally witnessed the last days when the Czech Center was operating as usual before the Bohemian National Hall in Manhattan had to be closed.